liferay/liferay-docs-dxp-cloud/user/articles/04-services/02-backup-service.markdown

 `@hourly`: Run at the start of every hour.

+### Scheduling Time Zone

+All the backup times displayed on Console are automatically based on the user location.
+However, take notice the backup frequency will generate backups based on the UTC±00 time zone.
+When configuring the backup service through the LCP.json, make sure you will consider this specification to determine the right frequency time for your needs.

 ## Backup APIs

 The backup service has APIs that you can use to download and upload backups.
 You